 Liuwa Plain National Park

-One of Zambia’s most remote national parks, Liuwa Plain lies west of the upper Zambezi River, close to the border with Angola.
+One of Zambia’s most remote national parks, Liuwa Plain, lies west of the upper Zambezi River, close to the border with Angola.
 It’s made up of vast grasslands with a smattering of pans, dotted here and there with palms and clumps of Kalahari woodland.

 These pans attract a surprisingly large variety of species, including marabou and saddle-billed storks, spoonbills, and herons, plus a noteworthy bird rarely found in groups elsewhere – the Slaty egret.
 Another notable highlight is the hyena population.
 Estimated at around 600, they take the top spot as Liuwa’s apex predator.

-- The park is closed to self-drive travellers between December and May, with wet-season access by fly-in safari only.
-Accommodation is limited to one very luxurious lodge, which operates for most of the year, and a handful of basic seasonal campsites dotted along the wildebeest migration route.
+- The park is closed to self-drive travellers between December and May, with wet-season access by fly-in Zambia safaris only.
+Accommodation is limited to one very luxurious lodge, which operates most of the year, and a handful of basic seasonal campsites dotted along the wildebeest migration route.
 Permits (and a map of the park’s 4×4 network) are available from the town of Kalabo, south of the park.